cferdinandi/adventure/content/rules.md

 Once your adventurer's answer "yes," you can provide more details.

-> Lacey the Dragon explains that her babies have just learned to fly, and aren’t very good at it.
+> The babies just learned to fly, and aren’t very good at it.
+For protection, baby luck dragons can turn themselves invisible, making them hard to find.
+Baby dragons screech, scratch stuff with their claws, accidentally burn things, and smell like wet&nbsp;dog.
 >
-> For protection, baby luck dragons can turn themselves invisible, making them hard to find.
-Baby dragons screech, scratch stuff with their claws, accidentally burn things, and, because they're covered in fur, smell like wet dog.
+> Lacey gives you a satchel of gold coins to help you on your journey.

+### The Starting Encounter

+Each adventure has a starting encounter that sends your adventurers on their quest.
+In *Lacey the Luck Dragon*, players need to locate the first baby dragon.

+> Lacey has provided some basic information about her babies and how they behave.
+You also have various skills and items at your disposal.
 >
-> Lacey gives you a satchel of gold coins to help you on your journey.

-Each adventure starts off with a decision: how to find what they're looking for, where to look, which path to take, or what to do first.

-In this example, you might ask...

-> Where should you look first?

-or...

-> How can you find out where the first baby dragon is hiding?
+> How will you locate the first baby dragon?

 ## Actions and Deciding Outcomes

-The outcome of every action that a players take is decided with a roll of the dice.
+The outcome of every action that a player takes is decided with a roll of the dice.

 Each challenge or decision has a difficulty level.
 The player taking an action rolls a few dice.
 The highest number rolled determines the outcome.